benigo/11ty-excellent/src/posts/2023-01-25-opengraph-images.md

 description: 'When you share your blog posts, a thumbnail image appears - the image we define as an Open Graph Image.
 This starter generates these images for your blog posts automatically.'
 date: 2023-01-25
 ---
+## Watch the talk

+{% youtube 'IePVYjlAjTQ', 'beni.zo – Be the browser’s mentor, not its micromanager' %}

 When you share your blog posts, a thumbnail image may appear - the image we define in our meta data as an Open Graph Image (`og:image`).